MAINE SKATES TO 3-3 TIE AT NORTH DAKOTA

-Sophomore defenseman Ryan Hegarty scored the game-tying goal for Maine
+Sophomore defenseman Ryan Hegarty nets game-tying goal for Black Bears

 GRAND FORKS, N.D. - The #17 University of Maine men's ice hockey team skated to a 3-3 draw with sixth-ranked North Dakota on Saturday night at Ralph Engelstad Arena in Grand Forks, N.D.
 Seniors Brian Flynn (Lynnfield, Mass.), Will O'Neill (Salem, Mass.) and Ryan Hegarty (Arlington, Mass.) all tallied goals for the Black Bears.
 Maine moves to 1-2-1 on the season, while North Dakota sees its record move to 2-1-1.

 Maine got the first goal of the game when Brian Flynn scored on the power play.
 Spencer Abbott (Hamilton, Ontario) got the puck to Will O'Neill just inside the blue line.
 He found Flynn streaking through the circle and fired a perfect pass to him.
 Flynn one-time the puck past North Dakota goalie Aaron Dell at 4:02 of the first period.
 For Flynn, it was his second goal of the season.